tcm5343/circular-dependency-detector/README.md

 ## What?
 A GitHub action, containerized and written in Go, to detect simple cycles or topological generations in directed multi-graphs.

+This project was first implemented at the University of Texas at Austin as a group project with [tcm5343](https://github.com/tcm5343), [pabs159](https://github.com/pabs159), and [rory-tatum](https://github.com/rory-tatum).
+A use case was identified that applied to our industry experience.

 ## Usage